Adam Guettel: Education

 Guettel attended Phillips Exeter Academy, School Year Abroad (SYA France) and Interlochen Center for the Arts.
 He attended Yale University, where he met frequent collaborator Tina Landau.
 Guettel wrote a song for a revue Landau was directing, the first of many collaborations between the pair.
-While at Yale, Guettel took time off from school to work as John Mauceri's assistant and the DX7 consultant on the broadway musical Song and Dance.
+While at Yale, Guettel took time off from school to work as John Mauceri's assistant and the DX7 consultant on the Broadway musical Song and Dance.

-When Guettel was eighteen, he began writing a one-act opera adaptation of The Butter Battle Book.
-He had been given an "early go-ahead" by the Geisel estate, but the rights were taken away in favor of a Marvin Hamlisch adaptation which never materialized.